itspriddle/josh.fail/_posts/2010/2010-07-23-api-authentication-in-sinatra-with-clearance-or-authlogic.markdown

     <a href="/blog/writing-an-api-with-clearance.html">previous post</a>, I
     wrote a small Sinatra plugin that works with both Clearance and Authlogic.
   </p>
+title: API authentication in Sinatra with Clearance or Authlogic
 ---

 I needed HTTP basic authentication for a [Sinatra](http://sinatrarb.com)